 We have temporarily suspended our Alzheimer's Cafe due to COVID 19.
 If you are interested in learning about this program when we resume them, please add your name and email to our Alzheimer's Cafe e-newsletter list.

 If you already receive our e-newsletters, and would like to start receiving info about the Alzheimer's Cafe, you can update your e-newsletter list preferences anytime here.

-People living with Alzheimer's disease are welcomed during Alzheimer's Cafe, along with their family members and care partners, to gather in a supportive, non-clinical setting to chat, relax and socialize while enjoying complimentary refreshments.
+People living with Alzheimer's disease are welcomed during Alzheimer's Cafe, along with their family members and care partners, to gather in a supportive, year-round, non-clinical setting to chat, relax and socialize while enjoying complimentary refreshments.

 Reservations are not needed and there is no cost to attend, though donations are accepted.

 Thursday, September 19, 2-4pm

 Thursday, October 17, 2-4pm: 8th Anniversary Pizza Party

 Come celebrate our 8th birthday with pizza, mini-pumpkin decorating and a sweet treat!